Why Adopt a Hybrid Agile Approach?

 A Reason for Hybrid Agile

 There are many reasons why a pure agile approach may not be right for your organization, right now.
 Hybrid approaches need not be diluted versions of agile or crutch solutions if designed properly.
 Instead, they offer a strategy and roadmap for continued evolution.
 They may also satisfy market requirements better than their pure agile counterparts.
-If you want to learn more, consider a Hybrid Agile eLearning course from RMC.
+If you want to learn more, consider a Hybrid Agile eLearning course or a virtual instructor led Hybird Agile course from RMC and earn PDU credit.